 How to Stop Wage Garnishment in California with Bankruptcy?

-The Law Office of Omar Zambrano has already helped thousands of people and companies get out of debt and start over.
+The Law Offices of Omar Zambrano has helped thousands of people and them businesses in the past to get out of debt and start over.

 Our goal is to help you find a fresh start FAST!

 Schedule your free consultation today!
 By Calling 626-338-5505 or visiting us at 12738 Ramona Blvd Baldwin Park CA 91706